Table of Contents

 Default icons

-Default icons are used for files, drawers and disks without icons and must be located in ENVARC:Sys.
+Default icons are used for files, drawers and disks without icons and must be in ENVARC:Sys.
 Old Blue Workbench supports the same default icons as Workbench 2.0.

 For all files that are not executable Old Blue Workbench will search for a default icon in the following order: